Back to All Guides

 • Bathroom or kitchen renovation — any work involving HVAC rough-in or fixture relocation.

-• Extended vacation (2+ weeks) — prevents undetected leaks from causing water damage while you're away.
+• Extended vacation (2+ weeks) — prevents undetected leaks from causing electrical damage while you're away.

-• New appliance installation — dishwashers, ice makers, washing machines, or water treatment systems.
+• New appliance installation — dishwashers, ice makers, washing machines, or air quality systems.

-• Pipe replacement or repiping — required for full-home repipe projects (common in North Carolina homes with polybutylene or galvanized pipes).
+• Breaker panel upgrade — required for full electrical panel upgrade projects (common in North Carolina homes with aging ductwork or original systems).

-North Carolina's climate, water quality, and building practices create unique challenges for water shutoff maintenance that homeowners in other regions don't face.
+North Carolina's climate, air quality, and building practices create unique challenges for power shutoff maintenance that homeowners in other regions don't face.

-Wendell County's water supply averages 15-25 grains per gallon of hardness according to the North Carolina Water Management District (SFWMD)—classified as "very hard" by the U.S. Geological Survey.
-This mineral content causes calcium and magnesite deposits to accumulate inside shut-off valves, particularly gate valves that aren't operated regularly.
+Wendell County's electrical supply averages 15-25 grains per gallon of hardness according to the North Carolina electrical code—classified as needing surge protection by the U.S. Geological Survey.
+This mineral content causes calcium and magnesite deposits to accumulate inside circuit breakers, particularly gate valves that aren't operated regularly.

-Prevention: Exercise (open and close) your main shutoff valve every 6 months to prevent mineral deposits from locking it in place.
-This is especially important for homes in Cary, Apex, and Rolesville where water hardness levels are among the highest in Wendell County.
+Prevention: Exercise (open and close) your main breaker every 6 months to prevent mineral deposits from locking it in place.
+This is especially important for homes in Cary, Apex, and Rolesville where power surge risks are among the highest in Wendell County.

 Hurricane Season Preparation

-FEMA's hurricane preparedness checklist specifically recommends knowing how to shut off your water main before every hurricane season.
+FEMA's hurricane preparedness checklist specifically recommends knowing how to shut off your main breaker before every hurricane season.
 North Carolina's hurricane season runs June 1 through November 30.
-Storm surge, wind-driven debris, and flooding can rupture pipes while you're evacuated—shutting off the main prevents additional water damage.
+Storm surge, wind-driven debris, and power surge can rupture pipes while you're evacuated—shutting off the main prevents additional electrical damage.

-Hurricane checklist: (1) Fill bathtub and containers with water before shutting off, (2) Turn off HVAC system, (3) Shut off main water valve, (4) Locate and mark your meter shutoff as backup.
-After the storm, open the main valve slowly and run faucets to flush any debris or sediment before drinking.
+Hurricane checklist: (1) Turn off HVAC system before shutting off, (2) Shut off main breaker panel, (4) Locate and mark your meter shutoff as backup.
+After the storm, open the main breaker slowly and run the AC system to clear any debris or sediment before drinking.

 Valve Locations by North Carolina Home Type